daneezza/daneezza/README.md

 I'm a passionate Software developer and a Tech enthusiast.
 I’m always exploring new horizons in Tech.<br>

 About Me<br>
-🎓 Currently studying Computer Science at the University of Westminster & IIT Sri Lanka.<br>
+🎓 Currently studying Computer Science at the Informatics Institute of Technology affiliated with the University of Westminster.<br>
 🧑‍💻 Coding enthusiast with a knack for turning ideas into reality through technology.<br>

  What I’m Working On<br>